KunChen1110/SheetHero/dataset/DatasetV1.md

 ### University Course Enrollment Analysis

+### Scenario
+Education enrollment analytics

+### Category
+aggregate enrollment by department; calculate year-over-year growth; identify high-growth departments; create trend line chart

 ### Spread Sheet

 [spreadsheet41](Task18/tc18_input01.xlsx)

 ### Prompt

-Here is a dataset showing enrollment by college, department, and year.
-Please calculate the total enrollment for each department, determine year-over-year growth, identify departments with more than ten percent growth, and create a line chart showing enrollment trends for each college.
+Here is a dataset showing total enrollment by year and semester.
+Please calculate the total enrollment for each year, determine year-over-year growth in total enrollment, identify years with more than ten percent growth, and create a line chart showing overall enrollment trends over time.
+Highlight the high‑growth years clearly in the Excel output.
 Output the results in a new Excel file.

 ### Answer